Interfraternity Men's Recruitment

-- All fraternity recruitment events will be non-alcoholic.
+- All fraternity recruitment events will be non-alcoholic (dry).

 - Freshman (first semester students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.

 - Transfers are eligible to participate in fraternity recruitment their first semester at Appalachian.
 A transcript from a previous institution will need to be provided as part of the application process.